grounds/grounds-images/docs/NEW_LANGUAGE.md

 - The default `pwd` of this container will be `/home/dev`.
 - The user of this container will be `dev`
 - This container will run `run.sh` and takes as parameter a string whith arbitrary code inside.

-### Inside the shell script:

-1. Add sh shebang line:

-        #!/bin/sh

-2. Echo first parameter from CLI to a file runnable by the language compiler/interpreter:

-         echo "$1" > prog.c

-    Please don't forget to surround `$1` with quotation marks, to avoid unexpected behaviors.

-3. Compile and/or run the program:

-        gcc -o prog prog.c

-        if [ -f "prog" ]
-        then
-          ./prog
-        fi

 ### Build the image